invider/collider.jam/README.md

 These are essential modules of the framework:

 * [collider.mix](https://github.com/invider/collider.mix) - the most essential mix that includes collider.jam system core (jam.js) and system function definitions.
+* [collider-lib.mix](https://github.com/invider/collider-lib.mix) - mixes in various libraries for use (like _lib.math_)
 * [collider-boot.mix](https://github.com/invider/collider-boot.mix) - contains basic samples and patches to mix from.
-* [collider-lib.mix](https://github.com/invider/collider-lib.mix) - mixes in various libraries for use (like _lib.math_)
-* [collider-ext.mix](https://github.com/invider/collider-ext.mix) - mixes in miscellaneous extentions (sprites, particles etc)
-* [collider-hud.mix](https://github.com/invider/collider-hud.mix) - HUD contains collider.jam user interface prototypes.
 * [collider-debug.mix](https://github.com/invider/collider-debug.mix) - debug tools

 How to Contribute